briggsprashar/sports_metric_analysis/Project.md

 **4. Testing**

 Metric test-values can be highly sport-, athlete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
 Lack of testing for longitudinal data and gender gaps in testing are compounded by inconsistent metric performance measurement thresholds.
+In contrast, over-testing can skew results; as happened in 3.2.1 above because many more Total Distance and Speed Max tests for male players in a 4 month period possible skewed the results in favor of female players

 <img src="IMAGES/4.2.4_contextual_insights.png" alt="cont insights" width="500">